Guide

 What is the best parawing for beginners?

-The Gong Lowkite is the best value entry point.
+The Aeryn Pocket Wing P1 is the cheapest way in.
+The Gong Lowkite is the best value for the money with the widest size range.
 The Ensis Roger is the easiest to set up and relaunch.
-Both are strong choices for first-time buyers.
+All three are strong choices for first-time buyers.
 If you have some foiling experience and want to start with something more capable, the F-One Frigate or Duotone Stash are approachable despite being premium options.

 Which parawing has the best upwind performance?